Bigoudène

 In Breton tradition, a coiffe bigoudène is a women's coif worn with traditional Breton costumes.
 By extension, the women wearing the coif and the costume associated with it are also called bigoudènes.
 The coif is about 30 cm high, and up to 40 cm in Penmarc'h.

 The bigoudène coif is worn by the women of the Bigouden Country (Breton: Bro-Vigoudenn; French: Le Pays Bigouden) historically known as "Cap Caval" and located along the Bay of Audierne (Bro Kernev), south-west of Quimper, Brittany.
 They have been officially based in the French departement of Finistère since 1790.

 The term bigoudène should not be confused with "bigoudénnie", the geographical concentration of these women, and with the Bigouden region.

 Etymology

 The first attestation of the term bigoudène being used in the French language (from Breton: bigoudenn) was in 1881 in the Revue des deux Mondes (French: [ʁəvy de dø mɔ̃d], Review of the Two Worlds).
 It had been used in the Breton language around 1830 through the meaning: "headdress of linen or cotton worn in the region of Pont-l'Abbé".
-It is related to the terms bigoudi (stalk around which women wrap their hair), bigot (part of the racage from a yard on top of a traditional square rigged ship) and bigue (kind of pulley, type of spar used as a crane).
+It is related to the terms bigoudi (hair curler), bigot (part of the racage from a yard on top of a traditional square rigged ship) and bigue (kind of pulley, type of spar used as a crane).